Components -> Vitamins -> Fat soluble vitamins

 How much vitamin D do I need?

 The recommended daily allowance (RDA) for vitamin D varies by age.
-For most adults the RDA is 600-800 International Units (IU) per day.
+For most adults the RDA is 600-800 International Units (IU) per day, which is equal to 15-20 micrograms per day.
 However, individuals with specific health conditions or those at risk of deficiency may require higher doses, as determined by their healthcare provider.

 What are the health benefits of vitamin D?